top of page

 Maria Montessori taught us that "the hand is the instrument of the intellect."
 In our studio, we foster a sense of ownership over the creative process.

-Prepared Environment: Materials are kept at the child’s level, organized by type, and introduced with care.
-This allows children to choose their medium and work at their own pace.
+• Prepared Environment: Materials are kept at the artist’s level, organized by type, and introduced with care.
+This allows artists to choose their medium and work at their own pace.

-Focus on Process over Product: We emphasize the mastery of tools—learning how to hold a brush or mix primary colors—empowering the child to execute their own unique vision.
+• Focus on Process over Product: We emphasize the mastery of tools—learning how to hold a brush or mix colors—empowering the individual to execute their own unique vision.

 3. Piaget’s Constructivism: Building Knowledge

-Jean Piaget’s research helps us understand how a child’s mind grows.
-We tailor our activities to match the developmental stage of every child, ensuring they are challenged but never frustrated.
+Jean Piaget’s research helps us understand how a mind grows.
+We tailor our activities to match the developmental stage of every artist, ensuring they are challenged but never frustrated.

-Learning Through Play: We recognize that for a child, "play" is their work.
-By manipulating clay or layering tissue paper, they are building schemas—internal maps of how the world works.
+• Learning Through Play: We recognize that "play" is work.
+By manipulating clay or layering tissue paper, individuals are building schemas—internal maps of how the world works.

-Active Discovery: We don't just "teach" art; we provide the spark.
-By interacting with the physical world, children "construct" their own understanding of balance, symmetry, and color theory.
+• Active Discovery: We don't just "teach" art; we provide the spark.
+By interacting with the physical world, artists "construct" their own understanding of balance, symmetry, and color theory.

 Our Promise: